 For a long time, Orange's biggest claim to fame was - confusingly - its apple orchards.
 These days, however, this pretty country town has become a fully fledged gourmet destination, known for its cool climate wineries, chic bars and produce shops, and sophisticated restaurants.

-This itinerary, which takes the scenic route over the stunning Blue Mountains, offers two days packed with treats for your tastebuds.
+This itinerary takes the scenic route over the stunning Blue Mountains to Orange, offering a couple of packed day with treats for your tastebuds.
 Along the way there are plenty of opportunities to stop for bushwalks, visit spectacular limestone caves and, of course, savour fine food.

 Hero image: James Horan, Destination NSW